 • English examinations and management issues.

-At this conference, delegates will hear a keynote presentation from Saul Nassé, Chief Executive of our daughter company, Cambridge English Language Assessment, on Big isn't always best: using the right data for language learning.
+At this conference, delegates will hear a keynote presentation from Saul Nassé, Chief Executive of our daughter company, Cambridge Assessment English, on Big isn't always best: using the right data for language learning.
 He will talk about how the use of data in this information age is becoming a key debate in society.
 He will also explore the role of data in language learning and how it creates an environment for personalised learning or conformity.

 More information about the conference and how to register can be found on the LABCI website.